Voltra/slim-vue-app/README.md

 # SLIM-VUE-APP
-A ready-to-start project setup for the use of Slim 3, Vue and Twig.
+A ready-to-start project setup for the use of Slim 4, Vue and Twig.

+Discover the setup for yourself to see all the nice things available to you (a short description below).